Sweet Desire, Wicked Fate

 “Is that what you said to Briz before you had sex with him?”

-“Stop it!”
+“Stop pushing me!”
 Jaden looked at the approaching storm clouds, then glared at Ava.
 “I’m not walking anywhere.”

 Jaden climbed out of the car to escape her sister’s malice.
 She slammed the door and jumped back as Ava sped off, tires throwing bits of dirt at her—tiny stones stinging of hurt and rejection.
 Drawing her hands over her face, Jaden wiped away the summer heat along with her tears and searched her mind for reasons why Ava hated her so much.
 She answered her own question.